 Cubii JR Review: An Overview of the Features

-The Cubii JR is a compact elliptical with pedals that rotate no higher than 10 inches from the ground, which makes it perfect for under your desk.
+The Cubii JR is an elliptical machine for home.
+It’s very compact, with pedals that rotate no higher than 10 inches from the ground, which makes it perfect for under your desk.
 It can be used anywhere from home in a seated position.
 (The manufacturers are very clear that the Cubii can not be used while standing.)

 The pedals rotate roughly a foot horizontally for each full cycle, or a stride length of roughly 6 inches per foot.
 Their patented flywheel is designed for a quiet, smooth ride and the textured pedals prevent slipping and are comfortable enough that you can pedal without shoes if you choose to.

 You can also pedal forwards or in reverse to target different muscles.